Table of Contents

 SELECT ...
 FROM INFORMATION_SCHEMA.COLUMN_PRIVILEGES SHOW GRANTS ...

-The ENGINES
+The ENGINES table provides

 information about storage engines.